41

 elif msg_type == MessageType.PUBMSG.value:

-# Parse the public message to check if it's !orderbook
+# Parse the public message to check if it's an orderbook request

 parts = line.split(COMMAND_PREFIX)